Q: Can I apply for a grant for this year if my project will be starting during the application window?

 Q: Could you explain what the difference is, if any, between a typical community-based arts project and a proposal that would qualify for Rocket Grants funding?
 And what does “accessible to the public” mean?

 A: An ideal Rocket Grants project would bring unconventional and experimental art practices to a new audience.
 Often such practices occur in informal and non-institutional formats that insert themselves into a community rather than being supported by it, and that is one of the reasons Rocket Grants exist.
-The requirement that the selected projects should be accessible to the public via “process, production, presentation or publication” does not require that this should mean the “general public”.
-Rocket Grants artists could and should define the community with which they wish to connect, and design their projects to build relationships with it.
+We often use the term ‘under the radar’ to indicate that the kinds of projects we support may not find funding from more traditional sources.
+The requirement that the selected projects should be accessible to the public via “process, production, presentation or publication” does not imply the “general public”.
+Rocket Grants artists could and should define the community with which they wish to connect, and then design their projects to build relationships with this audience.
 This community could therefore be large and abstract (everyone using the 435 freeway) or small and defined (young, female poets of color in the Kansas City region).

 Q: I am planning on submitting two separate proposal ideas for consideration.
 Is this allowed?

-A: Although there is no disqualifying regulation in the grant guidelines, you might want to consider how this could affect a selection panel that will be reviewing a lot of entries.
+A: Although there is nothing in the grant guidelines to forbid this, you might want to consider how this could affect a selection panel that will be reviewing a lot of entries.
 The bottom line really is going to be how good the proposal is, and how much commitment to it you (and any collaborators) demonstrate, but submitting multiple entries could dilute the impact of your strongest project.

 Q: We would like to repeat a performance we did in one venue, and stage it in a new one.
 Would this qualify for Rocket Grants funding?